playportal-studio/PPSDK-Android/README.md

 	* Tap "Client IDs & Secrets"
 	* Tap "Generate Client ID"
 	* Copy these and save them to a secure place accessible by your app.
-Be careful not to share them or store them in public version control - they uniquely identify your app and grant the permissions to your app as defined in the [playPORTAL Partner Dashboard](https://partner.playportal.io).
+Be careful not to share them or store them in public version control - they uniquely identify your app and grant the permissions to your app as defined in the [playPORTAL Studio Dashboard](https://partner.playportal.io).
   </br>

 * ### <b>Step 4:</b> Add your Redirect URI

 	* Add a [Custom URL Scheme for your app](https://developer.apple.com/documentation/uikit/core_app/communicating_with_other_apps_using_custom_urls?language=objc)
-	* From the [playPORTAL Partner Dashboard](https://partner.iokids.net) navigate to your app and tap <b>Registered Redirect URIs</b>
+	* From the [playPORTAL Studio Dashboard](https://partner.iokids.net) navigate to your app and tap <b>Registered Redirect URIs</b>
 	* Enter the your Custom URL Scheme
   </br>